October Restoration: Aftermath

 The Yusin Regime was soon challenged by activists from groups such as college students, artists, religious leaders, and the opposition.

 Park suppressed these protests by force.
 In the People's Revolutionary Party Incident, eight persons were executed for treason.
 Their confessions, which were extracted by torture, were the only evidence and the executed are now generally considered to have been innocent.
 Despite this repression, the resistance to the Yusin Regime continued and caused serious social unrest.

 The Yusin Regime was criticized internationally for human rights abuse.
 The American Carter Administration warned that United States military forces might be withdrawn from South Korea unless Park eased off his dictatorship.

-On October 26, 1979, the "10.26 Incident" occurred—the assassination of Park Chung–hee by members of the Korean Central Intelligence Agency.
+On October 26, 1979, the "10.26 Incident" occurred—the assassination of Park Chung Hee by members of the Korean Central Intelligence Agency.

 Park's assassination removed the main impetus of the Yusin Regime.
 Although the military took power by consecutive coups (the 12.12 Coup d'état and the 5.18 Incident) after Park's death, there was a general consensus that the Yusin Constitution was no longer viable.
 Ultimately, Park was succeeded by Chun Doo-hwan, who promulgated the Constitution of the Fifth Republic, which officially replaced the Yusin Constitution in 1980.
-This new constitution was somewhat less authoritarian than the Yusin Constitution, although it still concentrated wide power in the presidency.
+This new constitution was somewhat less authoritarian than the Yusin Constitution, although it was still patterned after it and concentrated immense powers into the office of president.